prantlf/jsonlint/README.md

 ## Command-line Interface

-Install `jsonlint` with `npm`` globally to be able to use the command-line interface in any directory:
+Install `jsonlint` with `npm`, `pnpm`  or `yarn` globally to be able to use the command-line interface in any directory:

-    npm i @prantlf/jsonlint -g
+    npm i -g @prantlf/jsonlint
+    pnpm i -g @prantlf/jsonlint
+    yarn add --global @prantlf/jsonlint

 Validate a single file: